-- TP6) Provide the following drawings and maps with units of measure/scale and the direction of north specified: - i.
-A legible plant site drawing showing all major equipment components, for example, generators, turbines, heat recovery steam generators, step-up transformers, boilers and the power plant site boundary. - ii.
-Legible maps showing: - The power plant site boundary. - Land ownership of surrounding lands, including any residences and dwellings within the notification radius described in Appendix A1 Participant involvement program guidelines, Table A1-1: Electric facility application notification and consultation requirements. - Neighbouring municipalities, First Nation reserves, Metis Settlements, including nearby roads, water bodies and other landmarks that may help identify the general location of the project area.
+- TP6) Provide the following drawings and maps with units of measure/scale and the direction of north specified: - A legible plant site drawing showing all major equipment components, for example, generators, turbines, heat recovery steam generators, step-up transformers, boilers and the power plant site-project boundary. - ii.
+Legible maps showing: - The power plant site-project boundary. - Land ownership of surrounding lands, including any residences and dwellings within the notification radius and consultation radii described in Appendix A1 - Participant involvement program guidelines, Table A1-1: Electric facility application notification and consultation requirements. - Neighbouring municipalities, First Nation reserves, Metis Settlements, including nearby roads, water bodies and other landmarks that may help identify the general location of the project area.
 This map may be at a larger scale than the detailed maps provided in response to other information requirements. - Important environmental features and sensitive areas in the local study area. - Any additional energy-related facilities within the project area. - The major land use and resource features (e.g., vegetation, topography, existing land use, existing rights-of-way).
-This information should also be provided in air photo mosaics. - TP7) Present the estimated power plant heat rates, efficiency of the power plant and details of the cooling system for the power plant. - TP8) For power plants with natural gas piping located within the power plant site boundary, provide the following information: - A schematic showing the tie-in points and associated design and operating pressures (both upstream and downstream of the tie-in points). - The diameter, maximum operating pressure (in kilopascals) and length of the natural gas pipelines proposed within the power plant site. - The design philosophy that will be utilized for the pipeline connections.
+This information should also be provided in air photo mosaics. - TP7) Present the estimated power plant heat rates, efficiency of the power plant and details of the cooling system for the power plant. - TP8) For power plants with natural gas piping located within the power plant site-project boundary, provide the following information: - A schematic showing the tie-in points and associated design and operating pressures (both upstream and downstream of the tie-in points). - The diameter, maximum operating pressure (in kilopascals), design pressure (in kilopascals), wall thickness, pipe specification, pipe grade and length of the natural gas pipelines proposed within the power plant site.

-- The associated qualifications of the gas installation contractor. - Confirmation that the fuel gas piping within the proposed plant site will be designed and constructed as pressure piping in accordance with the Pressure Equipment Safety Regulation AR49/2006 administered by the Alberta Boilers Safety Association (ABSA) and that all required ABSA approvals will be obtained prior to operation.
+- The design philosophy that will be utilized for the pipeline connections. - The associated qualifications of the gas installation contractor. - Confirmation that the fuel gas piping within the proposed plant site will be designed and constructed as pressure piping in accordance with the Pressure Equipment Safety Regulation AR49/2006 administered by the Alberta Boilers Safety Association (ABSA) and that all required ABSA approvals will be obtained prior tobefore operation. - TP9) Provide the requested approval date from the Commission, the expected construction start date, the expected in-service date of the project and the requested construction completion date to be used in the project approval.
+Provide the rationale for these dates. - TP10) Describe any public benefits that will be generated by the proposed project.